Chocobozzz/PeerTube/FAQ.md

 ### CPU

-Except for video transcoding, a PeerTube instance is not really cpu bound.
-Neither nginx, peertube, postgres nor redis require a lot of cpu.
-If it were only for those, once could easily get by with just one thread.
+Except for video transcoding, a PeerTube instance is not CPU bound.
+Neither Nginx, PeerTube itself, PpostgreSQL nor Redis require a lot of computing power.
+If it were only for those, one could easily get by with just one thread/vCPU.

 You will hugely benefit from at least a second thread though, because of transcoding.
 Transcoding _is_ very cpu intensive.
 It serves two purposes on a PeerTube instance: it ensures all videos can be played optimally in the web interface, and it generates different resolutions for the same video.
 PeerTube support for offloading transcoding to other machines is being discussed, but not yet implemented.
 See https://github.com/Chocobozzz/PeerTube/issues/947 .

 ### RAM

-1 Gb of RAM should be plenty for a basic PeerTube instance.
-The only reason you'd want significantly more would be to RAM cache very popular video fragments.
+1 Gb of RAM should be plenty for a basic PeerTube instance, which usually takes at most 150 Mb in RAM.
+The only reason you might want more would be if you colocate your Redis or PostgreSQL services on a non-SSD system.

 ### Storage

 There are two important angles to storage: disk space usage and sustained read speed.

 To make a rough estimate of your disk space usage requirements, you want to know the answer to three questions:
-- What is the size of the video source archive?
+- What is the total size of the videos you wish to stream?
 - Do you want to enable transcoding?
 If so, do you want to provide multiple resolutions per video?
-Try this out with a few videos and you'll get an idea of a multiplication factor.
+Try this out with a few videos and you will get an idea of how much extra space is required per video and estimate a multiplication factor for future space allocation.
 - Which sharing mechanisms do you want to enable?
 Just WebTorrent, or also HLS with p2p?
 If you want both, this will double your storage needs.

 In terms of read speed, you want to make sure that you can saturate your network uplink serving PeerTube videos.
-This should not be a problem with ssd disks.
-With traditional hard disks though it is really worth checking!
-Typical sustained read rates for a well tuned system with a 7200rpm hard disk should hover around 120 MB/s or 960 Mbit/s.
-This should about saturate a 1 Gbit/s network uplink.
+This should not be a problem with SSD disks, whereas traditional HDD should be accounted for: typical sustained read rates for a well tuned system with a 7200rpm hard disk should hover around 120 MB/s or 960 Mbit/s.
+The latter should be enough for a typical 1 Gbit/s network uplink.

 ### Network